starwit/jvm-object-counter/README.md

 Data source is object histogram that is offered from MBean DiagnosticCommand via JMX.
 For more details see [JavaDoc] (https://docs.oracle.com/javase/8/docs/jre/api/management/extension/com/sun/management/DiagnosticCommandMBean.html)

+__Note__ Operation _gcClassHistogram_ appears to cause full GC.
+If that's the case, this will slow down your app significantly.

 ## How to build
 This app uses Maven to build and package.
 Run following commands in repo's base folder.
 ```bash